athyuttamre/accessible-facebook-ui/README.md

 - /status is a simple way for the user to post a text-based status update.
 It makes use of a dwell-controlled on-screen QWERTY keyboard.

 ### Profile
+- /profile renders the user's personal profile.
+It links to the person's About page, Photos page, and Status Update page.

 ### Photos
+- /photos displays user's Profile Photos, Tagged Photos and Albums.
+- User can navigate between photos within an album, like them, and comment on them.

 ## Future Features
 - Messaging: Compose a new message